 Primary education in Brunei is free and compulsory for all children between the ages of six and 11.
 It is provided through a network of government schools, which follow the national curriculum set by the MoE.
 The curriculum covers a wide range of subjects, including Malay, English, Mathematics, Science, Social Studies, Islamic Studies, and Physical Education.

 Formal schooling in the country begins at preschool level at the age of five, followed by six years of primary education.
 After the primary school assessment at the end of Year 6, students will proceed to secondary (tertiary) level.

+The upper secondary level is split into three programmes.
+The first is the General Secondary Education Programme, split into two categories: Express (two years) or Normal (three years).
+Second is the Applied Secondary Education Programme, lasting three years.
+In both programmes, students sit for the Brunei Cambridge General Certificate of Education (BC GCE) ‘O’ Level and IGCSE.
 Third is the Special Applied Programme, which follows a different pathway.
 Students enrol into Pearson Business and Technology Education Council Programme gearing students towards vocational and technical education.
 Students with special needs and learning difficulties have a curriculum adapted to their abilities based on the individualised education plan and remedial education plan.